FarronF/limerick-council-meetings/meetings/2017/11/27-Full Meeting of Limerick City and County Council/Minutes Housing Action Plan - Special Meeting of Limerick City and County Council - 6th November 2017.md

 ownership.

-• A new national affordable housing scheme was being developed at a national level.--- **6**
+• A new national affordable housing scheme was being developed at a national level.
+---
+**6**

 • The Council was consistently working with Third Level Institutions in relation to